laps22/in-the-node/Develop/utils/README.md

   ## Installation

   You will need to install the following for this app to run:
-  The developer will need to install Node.js, fs, and Inquirer.
+  Node, fs, inquirer package

   ## Usage

-  An application to help the a developer create a read me when they are unsure of how to start.
+  Use case would be to help a busy or beginner developer generate a professional READme.md file.

   ## License